-In adding the scholia on lines 501–1100 in Release 2, various corrections (mostly typographical, but a few substantive) and changes of format have been introduced in lines 1–500, and not a few additional keywords have been added.
-The differences have been detailed in the Revision History, which also records the changes made in Release 2.1.
+Release 3 adds the scholia on lines 1101–1693.
+In the process of editing and formatting this chunk of scholia, various corrections (mostly typographical, but a few substantive) and changes of format have been introduced in those on lines 1–1100, and some additional keywords have been added.
+The differences have been detailed in the Revision History.
 Numeration has not been altered.

-In Release 2 links are recognized by the blue color of the font, the use of the smallcaps variation of the font, and the appearance of an underline when the cursor hovers over the link.
-Because of the impending cessation of the functionality supplied by the CWKB website (in June 2023), the item number of each scholion no longer has the hyperlink that was available in Release 1 for accessing the text of the line of Orestes at TLG or Perseus.
+In Releases 2 and 3 links are recognized by the blue color of the font, the use of the smallcaps variation of the font, and the appearance of an underline when the cursor hovers over the link.
+For links on the Manuscripts page that involve only numbers, the color and underlining are the same, but a link icon is added since the smallcaps variation is not applicable.

 Here is a quick guide to where to find what on this site by using the links in the banner above.